flokleiser/ChatGPT_arduinoV2/README.md

   npm run dev
 ```

-- The backend will run on port 3000, and the frontend (Vite dev server) on port 5173.
+- The backend will run on port 3000, and the frontend on port 5173.

 ### 6. **Set Up Kiosk Mode and autostart**